gnss-ro/aws-opendata/Readme.md

-processed by three independent RO processing centers: the COSMIC DAAC of the University Corporation for Atmospheric Research, the Jet Propulsion Laboratory of the California Institute of Technology, and the Radio Occultation Meteorology Satellite Application Facility (ROM SAF).
+processed by three independent RO processing centers: the COSMIC DAAC of the University Corporation for Atmospheric Research, the Jet Propulsion Laboratory of the California Institute of Technology, and the Radio Occultation Meteorology Satellite Application Facility (ROM SAF) of EUMETSAT.
 One other independent processing center is considering participation: the Wegener Center of the University of Graz.
 The data are available at three levels: calibrated satellites data (level 1b), retrievals of bending angle and refractivity